forestgrape/coronavirus/5_epidemiological/virome.md

 # The Respiratory Tract Microbiota with a Focus on Coronaviruses

-> Entire page in work.
+> **Entire page is in early work** and needs to be checked

-> The page is partly explorative mainly since not all parts are well cited (yet?)
+> The page is partly explorative mainly since not all parts are well cited and some content needs to be checked and confirmed.

 The prevalence of microbiota living in the respiratory tract.
 A special focus is on
 * which viruses are prevalent in health and which in disease.